saad-alsaad/WebsitesFilter/README.md

 - Generate box plots for the most correlated features and related to my target feature to spot the outliers easily.
 - Visualize the relation between the most correlated features with the target features using bivariate analysis.

-####Try 4 machine learning algorithms that may work properly with our dataset:
+<h4>Try 4 machine learning algorithms that may work properly with our dataset:</h4>
 - KNN
 - Logistic Regression
 - SVM